This has brought trust back into a trustless system—with dangerous consequences.

 When you want to manage your funds, you can plug the wallet into your computer to sign transactions with the private key.
 This makes hardware wallets easier to manage than paper wallets, but they still have their vulnerabilities.

-These custody solutions are cumbersome for individuals, but for institutions managing millions of dollars of crypto assets on behalf of clients, they can be a liability—presenting challenges for liquidity, security, and regulatory compliance.
+The above custody solutions are cumbersome for individuals, but for institutions, managing millions of dollars of crypto assets on behalf of clients, they are a liability—presenting challenges for liquidity, security, and regulatory compliance.

-Thankfully, a new paradigm of asset management is emerging that makes it possible for institutions to more easily hold and trade cryptocurrency.
+Thankfully, a new paradigm of asset management has emerged that makes it possible for investors to more easily hold and trade cryptocurrency with institutional grade security, governance and control.